-The global spring spiritual festival of Wesak occurs this year on Thursday April 25, 2013, the day of the Scorpio Full Moon eclipse and the Taurus Solar Festival.
+The global spring spiritual Full Moon Festival of Wesak occurs this year on May14th, 2014, the day of the Scorpio Full Moon and the Taurus Solar Festival.

 The Festival of Wesak is a Global Celebration of the work being done by the Ascended Master Teachers in Spiritual Worlds and by the New Group of World Servers, often known as Lightworkers, in the physical realm on planet Earth.

 In the East, Wesak is a yearly Festival commemorating the birth of Gautama Buddha, his spiritual enlightenment, and his transcendent journey beyond the manifested universe.

 On Wesak, millions of Buddhists in thousands of temples across the world from Tokyo in the East to San Francisco in the West gather and pay homage to an Indian Prince who renounced the pleasures of his royal household to seek enlightenment for the purpose of ending human suffering, and to bring peace and happiness to mankind.

 Buddha Shakyamuni, the Supremely Enlightened One, was born in 623 B.C. on a May full-moon day, during the month the Hindus call Wesak.
 The young Prince was named Siddhartha or “the one who has brought about all good”.